Aurestar/DList/README.md

 Installation
 ----------------------------
-* Download the package from Github
+* Download the release from Github
 * Unzip the downloaded .zip into a folder
 * Open the extension panel on your browser
 * Activate "developer mode"